HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

         ```

         !!!warning
             Do not enclose the value of `VOLUME_DIR` in double quotes ("") in Windows.
-This will produce unwanted errors when executing dxclient commands.
+This produces unwanted errors when executing DXClient commands.

-     The `VOLUME_DIR` will require read and write access permissions.
+     The `VOLUME_DIR` requires read and write access permissions.
 Set appropriate permissions for the `VOLUME_DIR` as per user/group/owner.

     === "Linux and Apple macOS"
         ```bash